 The sound of rustling leaves, fun of hiking and the adventure of dodging electric storms under your tent could direct your mind to a single thing- camping.
 To me, camping sounds fun; but without my phone to go on the internet or microwave to keep the food warm, it sounds lame.
 Unluckily, unlike leaves, these devices cannot use photosynthesis as a mechanism for obtaining energy (obviously not).
 Instead, they need electricity.

 That’s why you need a camp generator.
-If this is your first camping experience, chances are you are oblivious of the necessary information needed to choose a good camp generator.
+If this is your first camping experience, chances are you are oblivious of the necessary information needed to choose a good portable generator.
 This article might be a definitive guide for you.
 Follow-through:

 What do you need power for?